Huntsmanlab/scRNAseq-workflow/README.md

 ### Running the pipeline through Snakemake
 The following steps of the scRNA workflow use the same wildcards:
-- make a SingleCellExperiment object
+- make a SingleCellExperiment object; perform quality control; log normalization
-- perform quality control
-- log normalization
+- make summary statistics report
 - dimensionality reduction
-- individual clustering (cluster one sample)
-- combined clustering (cluster multiple samples)
 To perform these analyses, fill in the ids in the Snakefile as shown:
 `ids = ['DH4', 'DH17', 'DH10', 'DH3', 'DH15', 'DH16']`
 You can write as many as you need to; analysis steps mentioned above will be computed for each of the ids; however, some analyses may treat the ids differently.
 For example, quality control will be performed on each id individually, but combined clustering analysis will combine all the samples given.
 Note that you can only do combined clustering analysis on two samples.
 Individual clustering and combined clustering will generate reports, which can be found in `/reports/separate_clustering` and `/reports/combined_clustering`.
 Once you are done with these steps, you may move on to the next analyses which require more than one id to perfom.